Welcome to The Bell Inn at Moretonhampstead

 After the great reception given to the famous hypnotist Chris James when he appeared at The Bell Inn last year, we are pleased to announce that he will be returning on Saturday 29 March.
 Full details on the Forthcoming Events page.

-Please join us on our Open Mic Nights (dates on the Forthcoming Events Page) and for the free juke-box every Thursday evening from 7pm.
-On Monday evenings there is usually a pool event organised by customers, either a knockout or Killer, please see the Forthcoming Events page for details.
+Please join us on our Open Mic Nights on the second Sunday every month, The Great British Rhythm & Blues Jam on the fourth Sunday every month (dates on the Forthcoming Events Page) and for the free juke-box every Thursday evening from 7pm.

 We accept most Debit and Credit Cards